Copper Harbor is on EASTERN STANDARD TIME.

 Directly across the street!
 Not too far at all…

 The trails are sustainably built on rocky terrain and soils that drain well.
 There are numerous boardwalks, bridges and armored sections that address any areas of concern.
 The trails have seldom ever closed during wet conditions and are open most all of the time when raining and/or after the spring thaw and trails have been declared open-for-the-season.
 Riders should, however, exercise extreme caution on boardwalks and exposed bedrock, as they do become slippery when wet.
 That all said, our Mountain Bike Shuttle service runs rain or shine!

 The “best time” to ride is relative to every rider who visits.
 The fact that we are so far north, provides cool weather most of the summer with temperatures topping out at 80oF in July.
 Memorial Day, Independence Day and Labor Day are the most popular weekends in Copper Harbor and also on the trails.
 The first week or two before Memorial day is quiet and cool; the weeks following Memorial Day are also quite quiet and a little warmer.
 June usually proves to be mild in temperature.
 July and August tend to be the most popular months in Copper Harbor because temperatures peak and Lake Superior is warm enough to swim in.
 After Labor Day, the town becomes relatively quiet again with exception to weekends.
 The climate often drops temperature and more rain storms come through.
 The first half of October is when the Fall colors are in their prime.
 Riding through Orange, Red and Yellow forest is a real treat!

-Our Mountain Bike Shuttle has scheduled service times on Saturday and Sunday afternoons and 1st Fridays all season long, and on Tuesday evenings from the 1st week of June until the last week of August.
+Our Mountain Bike Shuttle has scheduled service times on Saturday/Sunday afternoons all season long, and Fridays/Tuesday evenings from the 1st week of June until the last week of August.
 Additional BONUS shuttle days are announced regularly on our Facebook page.